-Armendaris Ranch, New Mexico
+Armendaris Ranch, NM

-The species has suffered a significant population decline throughout its historical range due to a variety of factors including habitat degradation and alteration (e.g., shrub encroachment and development of native grasslands).
+The species has suffered a significant population decline throughout its historical range due to a variety of factors including habitat degradation and alteration (e.g. shrub encroachment and development of native grasslands).

 Despite the release of another 225 birds elsewhere in New Mexico between 2006 and 2012, there was no evidence that any of the animals or any progeny occurred in the state.
-No releases were conducted in New Mexico in 2013 and none are planned for 2014 or beyond.
+No releases were conducted in New Mexico in 2013 and none were planned for 2014 or beyond.
 Reduction in the abundance and availability of prey (probably due to drought and shrub encroachment to the grasslands) and high rates of mortality from raptor predation appear to preclude the falcon’s restoration to New Mexico, including the Armendaris Ranch and environs.

 TESF terminated field work on behalf of the aplomado falcon in 2013.

 Armendaris Ranch comprises approximately 1,439 km² in Sierra and Socorro counties in south-central New Mexico, east of the Rio Grande.
 The ranch lies within the Jornada del Muerto basin in the northern Chihuahuan Desert.
 Topography consists mostly of an open valley plain, bordered by the Fra Cristobal Mountains to the west, the Jornada del Muerto Volcano and lava fields to the north, the White Sands Missile Range to the east, and the Jornada Experimental Range to the south.
 Ranch habitats include desert grassland and scrub, bajadas, lava flows, and riparian areas.

 The Peregrine Fund, the entity principally responsible for the release phase of the reintroduction project, employed standard raptor hacking (reintroduction) procedures for releasing 112 aplomado falcons at the Armendaris Ranch from 2006 through 2012.
 This procedure involved holding the juvenile aplomado falcons in a hack box, for 7-10 days, on an elevated platform erected in suitable habitat, and then releasing them at an age when they would naturally fledge (Mutch et al. 2001).
 On release day, the box was opened remotely allowing the birds to emerge on their own thus simulating natural fledging conditions.
 To promote survival and encourage the aplomados to establish residency near the release site, hack site attendants provided supplemental food [freshly thawed Japanese quail (Coturnix japonica)], twice a day for approximately 40 days post-release.

 To improve survival of recently released birds at the Armendaris, TESF and staff from the ranch were responsible for extending the supplemental feeding program after the standard 40-day period and for extended, intensive post-release monitoring of the birds.
 Rationale for extending the supplemental feeding program rested on two facts: 1) even after 40 days of free-flying experience the aplomados were still relatively naïve owing to their captive origins, and 2) the cessation of the standard 40-day feeding program coincided with a reduction in the abundance of naturally occurring prey items due to the onset of fall and winter.
 It was hypothesized that extending the feeding program would promote the survival of the released aplomados until spring of the first year following releases when the abundance of naturally occurring prey items would increase.
 Intensive post-release monitoring was essential for determining the outcome of the releases and effecting management actions to promote restoration of a viable population of falcons.

 Due to falcon attendance at the feeding stations, the extended feeding program varied in length from year to year.
 In an attempt to improve the cost-effectiveness of the program the schedule of feedings was changed from daily for 2006 through 2008 to every other day from 2009 through 2011.
 Very infrequently, scheduled feedings were missed due to weather or other circumstances.
 For each feeding, one less quail than the number of expected falcons was provided in the evenings.
 The extended supplemental feeding program continued as long as falcons visited the feeding station, there was no evidence of falcons being targeted by predators at the feeding station, or until late spring of the first year following the birds’ release.

 Of the 102 aplomado falcons released at the Armendaris through 2011, 56 birds participated in the extended supplemental feeding program.
 An additional nine falcons released at the White Sands Missile Range, about 48 km from the Armendaris feeding stations, took advantage of the supplemental feeding program.
 Out of the 65 birds that took advantage of supplemental feedings, 42 were involved in every day feedings and 23 were involved in every other day feedings.